jamiejcole/SDD-major-project/README.md

 ### 📝 TODO
 - Fix input bugs in calculator (e.g. 5--5)
-- Complete other three programs
+- Complete other two programs

+### ✅ Done
+- Calculator
+- DVD Rental Program

 ### ⚠️ Disclaimer
 This is a school project for Software Design and Development